How to Budget for a Wedding?

 - DIY wedding invitations – Instead of using a stationer to create your invitations, do it yourself to save money.
 Find free paper samples online, print them on your printer, and assemble the envelope for mailing.
 When planning how to budget for a wedding with a planner, do not use them for this work.
 They will charge you more for anything you cannot do personally.
 If you want to use calligraphy on your invitations, get a pen instead of paying for the service.
 If you have never done calligraphy, use online tutorials for practice.
 Then, do it on the invites to save time and money.

 - Do not upgrade items – Even if you cannot tolerate some décor items, avoid getting others for a higher price.
 Doing so can increase your wedding budget and put you in debt.
-Avoiding debts is the most crucial lesson when learning how to budget for a wedding.
+Avoiding debts is the most crucial lesson when budgeting for a wedding.

 - Use a few vendors only – A more practical thing to do is to hire one vendor who can offer many services at once.
 They can give you a discount because of giving them more work.
 Besides, delivery and installation fees will be lower because you will transport most items from one place.